MIT guys say, 2019 is the year of Crypto Coins

 In 2019, new generation of smart contracts may appear.
 Chainlink, together with OpenLaw project, is developing user-friendly smart-contract-based legal agreements (for instance, an agreement between a potential employee and an employer-to-be).
 The point is, using smart contracts, you can track the rights and obligations in legal agreements (like a freelance contract) on the blockchain and, once the contract’s conditions have been met, automate payments with cryptocurrency.
 Even those people who are far away from cryptocurrencies could use it!

 State-backed crypto as your local currency

 These days, 15 different central banks are seriously thinking about launching national digital currencies.
-Even if none are issued in 2019, you can expect serious improvements in field of new payment technologies including cryptocurrencies.
+You can expect serious improvements in the field of new payment technologies including cryptocurrencies.